VirtuosoResearch/ML4RoadSafety/datasets/README.md

 **Example: Processing road network features for MA:**
 Run `4_Get_Weather.py` to extract the historical weather data for all nodes in MA.

-### Collecting traffic volume:

 The traffic volume data is extracted from the data published by the Department of Transportation (DOT) of every state and is measured by Annual Average Daily Traffic (AADT).
 Here is a summary of the records collected for every state:

 1. Delaware (DE): Data available in pdfs and .kmz files at a road level.
 The corresponding coordinates have been extracted using google maps api.